estuardolh/estuardolh.github.io/content/new-personal-site.md

 The Work Day at the country i am currently living.
 I am feeling creative.

-I don't want mention about the current situation but... i am thankful about i am employed at today.
+I dont want mention about the current situation but... i am thankful about i am employed at today.
 I think it will so on... but always there are some uncertainty.

 Since some weeks i decided to make for me a new site, a personal site about projects, ideas, and things i want to show to everybody.